semgrep/semgrep-rules/README.md

 ## Contributing

-If you want to create your own collection of Semgrep rules, feel free to make your own repository and then make a PR adding it to the [list of repositories with Semgrep rules](https://github.com/returntocorp/semgrep-docs/blob/main/docs/awesome.md).
-This list automatically gets pulled into the [Semgrep Registry](https://semgrep.dev/r) so that lots of Semgrep users can find your rules!
+If you want to add your own collection of Semgrep rules to the registry, contact us at support@r2c.dev.
+We can import your rules for everyone to use!

 We also welcome rule contributions directly to this repository!
 Since this repo is maintained by r2c, there are some extra benefits—for example, if there are bug reports for your rule, we’ll also take responsibility to help fix it.
 If you are submitting to the semgrep-rules repo (rather than your own, separate repository as mentioned above) we’ll ask you to make r2c a joint owner of your contributions.
 While you still own copyright rights to your rule, joint ownership allows r2c to license these contributions to other [Semgrep Registry](https://semgrep.dev/r) users pursuant to the LGPL 2.1 under the [Commons Clause](https://commonsclause.com/).
 Check out the [Contributing Guidelines](/CONTRIBUTING.md) to get started.

+### Rulesets

+Rulesets -- that is, combined sets of rules from the Semgrep registry -- are organized in a private repository.
+If you want to modify existing sets or create your own, please contact us at support@r2c.dev.

 If you have more questions, please see the [FAQ section in the Semgrep docs](https://semgrep.dev/docs/faq).